zhangster12/Obsidian-BJJ-Notes/Guards/Butterfly Guard.md

 # Overview
-The <u>Butterfly Guard</u> is 1 of the simplest, yet most effective open guard and can be used against opponents of any size as it utilizes the strongest part of our body-the legs, to pull, lift, and off-balance the opponent.
+The <u>Butterfly Guard</u> is one of the simplest, yet most effective open guard and can be used against opponents of any size as it utilizes the strongest part of our body-the legs, to pull, lift, and off-balance the opponent.

 ![Butterfly Guard](https://cdn.fugu.com/lc-59/images/curriculum/ls_00000657_01.jpg)
 # Entry